 - Share Good News – Find hopeful news related to your issue or disorder.
 These can include new research studies, helpful magazine articles, news from national organizations, etc. magazine articles, news from national organizations and agencies that deal with your issues, etc.

 - Encourage “Old” Members to Stay – Encourage those who are now doing better or recovered to stay and give back to help others in the group.
 These veteran members act as good role models to those just starting the journey.

 - Let Others Feel the “Helpers High” Make members more aware of the real health and emotional benefits of helping others.
 “One of the best ways to take your mind off your own problems is to help others with theirs” e.g., helping members to recognize how helpful it is to give other members feedback, whether it be to summarize the progress of others and the group or to give a helpful “nod of understanding” when a member is sharing.

 - Meeting Not Going Well?
 Say Something! – As a leader or group member, you can state your reaction to the way the meeting is going without blaming or criticizing.
 For example, you could say, “I’m feeling that some of us are monopolizing the meeting with some pretty negative comments.
 Does anyone else feel the same way?
 A leader’s way of reacting to the meeting can provide a model for members.
 However, all group members need to take responsibility for how a meeting is going and should not rely solely on the designated leader to keep things on track.

-- Bring a Little Exercise into the Group – No, not Jumping Jacks!
-Try an “ice breaker” or group exercise during the meeting to help inspire group members.
-Look on the internet or public library for resources on the various types of small group exercise.
-These exercises and ice breakers can focus on specific issues such as self-esteem, goal setting, developing a sense of community, communication, etc.
+- Bring a Little Exercise into the Group – Try an “ice breaker” or group exercise during the meeting to help inspire group members.
+Look on the internet or public library for resources on the various types of small group exercises.
+These exercises and ice breakers can focus on specific issues such as communication, goal setting, developing a sense of community, self-esteem, etc.